MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 #### [**Educators and staff**](#tab/educators/)

-Here's a list of recommended custom policy definitions that you can set for your educators and staff.
+Here's a list of recommended custom policy definitions that you can mnanally set for your educators and staff.

 |Policy area |Column2  |Policy setting  |Primary-Secondary  |Higher education  |
 |---------|---------|---------|---------|---------|